baseplate-admin/resvg-py/docs/index.rst

-.. django_ltree documentation master file, created by sphinx-quickstart on Sat Feb 24 21:13:02 2024.
+.. resvg_py documentation master file, created by sphinx-quickstart on Sat Feb 24 21:13:02 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to django_ltree's documentation!
+Welcome to resvg_py's documentation!
 ========================================

-Augmenting `django` orm with postgres `ltree <https://www.postgresql.org/docs/current/ltree.html>`_ functionalities
+Safe bindings to `resvg <https://github.com/RazrFalcon/resvg>`_

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    installation
-   usage
+   usgae
-   manager
+   contributing

 Indices and tables
 ==================